hubbajonte/Lumina/README.md

 Change the logo
 ===============
 There is two main ways to change the logo of this site.
-The first one is prefered.
+The first one is preferred.

 First way:
 ----------